 Project status: on-going

-Since 2011, Euricse has been collaborating with the International Co-operative Alliance (the Alliance), the organization that represents the cooperative movement at a global level, on monitoring the size and impact of cooperatives from around the world in all economic sectors.
-Starting from a previous project, called Global 300, Euricse’s work involved completely redefining the methodological criteria, the investigative scope, the classification categories and the indicators used.
-The ultimate objective is to develop quantitative knowledge about cooperatives able to combine indicators of economic importance and awareness of the socio-economic roles of cooperative businesses, plus the relative impact on the areas where they operate.
+Since 2011, Euricse has been collaborating with the International Co-operative Alliance (the Alliance), the organization that represents the cooperative movement at a global level, on monitoring the size and impact of the world’s largest cooperative and mutual enterprises.
+Starting from a previous project, called Global 300, Euricse redefined the research methodology in order to develop quantitative knowledge about cooperatives able to combine indicators of economic importance and awareness of the socio-economic roles of cooperative businesses, plus the relative impact on the areas where they operate.

 A specific data bank, unique in the world, a starting point for researchers and academics, has been created for the study of the size and relevance of cooperatives in different continents and activity sectors.
 This tool is particularly effective for bringing the attention of policy-makers to the cooperative world.
 The database contains data collected through an online questionnaire addressed directly to co-operative and mutual organizations.
 That data is also integrated with existing databases and other data collected by national associations, research institutes, sectorial organizations and others.